A. B. M. Elias

-Abu Bashar Mohammed Elias was a Bangladesh Army Brigadier General and Military Secretary to the President of Bangladesh.
+Abu Bashar Mohammed Elias (1944–2015) was a Bangladesh Army brigadier general and military secretary to the president of Bangladesh.
 He later served as a diplomat for the military attaché of Bangladesh to Turkey.

 Career

-Elias with chief justice Abdul Munim and President Ershad in 1983.
+Elias with Chief Justice Abdul Munim and President Ershad in 1983.

-Elias was commissioned in the 35th batch of Pakistan Military Academy.
-He was the founding commander of the 33rd Artillery Brigade which is based in Comilla Cantonment.
+Elias was commissioned on 21 November 1965 with the 35th batch of the Pakistan Military Academy.
+He was the founding commander of the 33rd Artillery Brigade, which is based in Comilla Cantonment.
 He served as the chair of a military tribunal following the military coup of General Hussain Mohammad Ershad.

-From 1984 to 1989, Elias served as the Military Secretary to the President of Bangladesh, Hussain Mohammad Ershad.
+From 21 June 1984 to 29 December 1988, Elias served as the military secretary to the president of Bangladesh, Hussain Mohammad Ershad.
 He then served as the military attaché in the Bangladesh Embassy in Turkey.

 Death

 Elias died on 1 August 2015.